 Cheng writes frequently on issues related to architecture and culture.
 Her articles have appeared in Frieze, Cabinet, 32BNY, Surface, and A magazine, and she is coeditor with Bernard Tschumi of The State of Architecture at the Beginning of the 21st Century (The Monacelli Press, 2004).

 Cheng previously taught studio and history / theory courses at Columbia’s Graduate School of Architecture, Preservation, and Planning.
-She holds a B.A. in Social Studies from Harvard and an M.Arch from Columbia, where she is currently completing a PhD in Architecture History and Theory.
+She holds a B.A. in Social Studies from Harvard and an M.Arch and Ph.D from Columbia University.